almahmudbd/mtim.github.io/ruqyah/magicandthemagician.md

 * Letters, numbers, talismanic symbols, and astrological symbols.
 * The Qur'an would be added to them, in order to disgrace the Qur'an and to trick the people into thinking that these letters and symbols are something Islamic.
-* The use of the Qur'an in magic.
+* The use of the Qur'an in magic - bani israel one letter.
 * The use of magic by some of the innovated sects, particularly among their extreme leaders and followers.

 ##The Definition of Magic